Fulbright-Cottrell Award (Uni/Außeruniversitäre Forschungseinrichtungen)

 Junior group leaders and habilitated researchers (including junior professors, Juniordozent:innen, and Privatdozent:innen) working at a German university/research institute with teaching responsibilities in the core programs (Bachelor/Master) of chemistry, physics or astronomy are eligible for the award.

 Fulbright Germany strives to embed diversity, equity, inclusion and accessibility (DEIA) in all aspects of its work.
 Applications are open to all individuals regardless of their race, color, national or ethnic origin, age, religion or belief, socio-economic status, disability, sexual orientation, gender, or gender identity.

 - German citizenship; in addition and exceptionally, other citizenship if applicant’s “center of life” (Lebensmittelpunkt) is in Germany

 - Completed doctorate in chemistry, physics or astronomy, and be at a point in your postdoc phase equivalent to at least one year on tenure track

 - Proven primary affiliation with a German university/research institute at which the project is hosted during the entire award period (3 years)

-- Candidates should demonstrate independence in research (publications, etc.) and teaching, have strong international experience in scientific research (collaboration in an international environment and work as members of diverse teams), and exhibit interest in both gaining from and contributing to award-related transatlantic exchange.
+- Candidates should demonstrate independence in teaching and research (for example, at least one independent publication and other such independent scientific achievement documented in your application), have strong international experience in scientific research (collaboration in culturally diverse teams), and exhibit interest in both benefiting from and contributing to award-related transatlantic exchange

-- Funding for a three-year research and teaching project in the amount of Euro 63,000, which will be provided in two installments.
+- Funding for a three-year research and teaching project in the amount of 63,000 euros, which will be provided in two installments.
 The official start date of the award is July 1.

-- Travel expenses up to Euro 5,000 for transatlantic flights from Germany to at least two Cottrell Scholar Conferences in Tucson, Arizona.
-Costs will be covered as incurred, starting after the begin of the Award.
+- Travel expenses up to 5,000 euros for transatlantic flights from Germany to at least two Cottrell Scholar Conferences in Tucson, Arizona.
+Costs will be covered as incurred, as of the award's start date.